 DO NOT SUBMIT YOUR PAYSLIP TO RECRUITERS.
 REPORT THEM.

 Behaviours to look out for are listed in this infograph.

 Post questions and comments below if you don’t understand.
 It’s vital you know this stuff in order to protect yourself.

-prevents practices that remove the rights of South Africans to fairly compete for both jobs and business.
+The Competition Act prevents practices infringing upon the rights of South Africans to fairly compete for jobs and for businesses to compete for talent.